teamshares/shoelace/docs/pages/components/input.md

 Use the `context-note` attribute to add text that provides additional context or reference.
 For text that contains HTML, use the `context-note` slot. **Note:** On small screens the context note will wrap below the label if there isn't enough room next to the label.

 :::tip
-**Usage:** Use a **context note** to provide secondary contextual data, especially dynamic data, that would help the user when filling in the input.
+**Usage:** Use a **context note** to provide secondary contextual data, especially dynamic data, that would help people when filling in the input.
 Use **help text** to communicate instructions or requirements for filling in the input without errors.
 :::

 ```html:preview